-win a war of ideas by growing the number of new media staff who sit by their computers and, much like robots, respond to every online thread that mentions US foreign policy with an official position of the State Department, which is, in fact, what the State Department's Digital Outreach Team has been doing."
+Evgeny Morozov (2009) criticizes the approach of the DOT by saying that "You don't win a war of ideas by growing the number of new media staff who sit by their computers and, much like robots, respond to every online thread that mentions US foreign policy with an official position of the State Department, which is, in fact, what the State Department's Digital Outreach Team has been doing".
 However, each member of the DOT has their own writing style and online personality, so even though they tend to post the same facts and figures on different sites, in the posts where they engage in an online conversation with other users, they still seem to come across as authentic individuals and "real" persons.
 This is deliberate.
-The International Information Program's (IIP) statement about the DOT says that "The team creates engaging, informal personas for its online discussions instead of simply making dry policy pronouncements."
+The IIP's statement about the DOT says that "The team creates engaging, informal personas for its online discussions instead of simply making dry policy pronouncements" (IIP 2009).
 This explains the high percentage of DOT posts mixing emotional and logical rhetoric (74.59%).
-The DOT says that it wants online conversations to be "real" and akin to offline human interactions.
+The DOT says that it wants online conversations to be "real" and akin to offline human interactions (DOT 2010).
 It is an individualized approach that departs from the detached, impersonal approach, a criticism that was often leveled at the State Department in early public diplomacy initiatives like Voice of America.

 The DOT clearly faces a number of challenges.
 It is hard to respond to images like those of injured children.
 Such images give an advantage to "local" online users who are close to the "event" over "distant" diplomats.
 The DOT's normal response to such images is to point the finger at Islamist terrorists who are responsible for killing children in places like Iraq.
-But, as the discussions on the Al-Jazeera site show, responding to emotionally-flamed rhetoric, even factually, may exacerbate tension instead of alleviating it.
+But, as the discussions on the Al-Jazeera site show, responding to emotionally flamed rhetoric, even factually, may exacerbate tension instead of alleviating it.
 Another challenge is the issue of scale: DOT members are certainly outnumbered.
-There are only six DOT members posting in Arabic compared to a much larger number of networked activists opposed to US policy.
+There are only 6 DOT members posting in Arabic compared to a much larger number of networked activists opposed to US policy.
 Additionally, even though decisions on when and whether to post are made individually, by the team members, the content of each post must be discussed in the group prior to being posted.
 All team members share their messages with colleagues before posting them.
 This tie to hierarchy is a disadvantage in the face of networked individuals operating horizontally.
-Added to the need to research facts, the effect of time zone differences, and weekends, when the DOT does not operate, and the result is a relatively slow average response time of 2.77 days.
+Added to the need to research facts, the effect of time zone differences, and weekends, when the DOT does not operate (DOT 2010), and the result is a relatively slow average response time of 2.77 days.

-Since the beginning of 2009, there has been organized online presence by Islamist extremist groups on discussion sites - these groups tend to target the DOT.
+Since the beginning of 2009, there has been organized online presence by Islamist groups on discussion sites and they target the DOT (DOT 2010).
 This has led to a more negative tone and more attacking language by other users compared with 2006 when the DOT first started.
-An article in the Washington Times in early 2007 quotes Jeremy Curtin, then acting coordinator of the Bureau of International Information Programs at the State Department, as saying that "even when posters disagree with U.S. policies or opinions expressed by the State Department team, they are 'polite, respectful and courteous.'"
-The real challenge for the DOT in this respect is not the attacking language, but rather the reality of having direct engagement with self-avowed
+An article in the Washington Times in early 2007 quotes Jeremy Curtin, then acting coordinator of the Bureau of International Information Programs at the State Department, as saying that "even when posters disagree with U.S. policies or opinions expressed by the State Department team, they are 'polite, respectful and courteous'".
+The real challenge for the DOT in this respect is not the attacking language, but the reality of having to engage directly with terrorists online-despite its aim of not engaging with extremists (Arsenault 2009)-because the Internet dissolves boundaries.